marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/csharp-features-java-doesnt-have.md

 ```

 By contrast, Java generics is built on "type erasure".
 Parameterized types are only known and enforced at compile-time and effectively erased - replaced by ``Object`` - when the code is compiled.
 So parameter types can not be retrieved at runtime.
 The JVM doesn't know about the instantiated generic type and its arguments.

+In, Java also you can not pass primitive types (int, bool) as parameters, and they instead have to be wrapped by their respective wrappers class (Integer, Boolean etc).

 In C#, you don't have to wrap a primitive type in a class in order to pass it as a generic type parameter.
 Primitive types are fully integrated into the language and runtime with corresponding value types (``int`` for ``System.Int32``, ``bool``for ``System.Boolean`` etc).